-Unless a permanent part of the vehicle, it is compulsory for all towbars manufactured after 1 July 1988 to clearly and permanently display the maximum load rated capacity plus the make and model of vehicle for which they are intended, or alternatively, the manufacturer’s name, trade mark and part number.
+Unless a permanent part of the vehicle, it is compulsory for all towbars manufactured after 1 July 1988 to clearly and permanently display the maximum load rated capacity plus the make and model of vehicle for which they are intended.
+Alternatively, the manufacturer’s name, trade mark and part number.
 You must never deface, obscure or paint over the towbar rating plate.

 Check for this information to help you ascertain whether the towbar suits your needs.